Head Injuries & Brain Trauma

 Head injuries may occur in every type of accident, including intersection crashes, rear-end collisions, rollovers and motorcycle wrecks.
 Concussions and brain damage are very common and are one of the most serious accident injuries.
 Immediate diagnosis and urgent treatment can make a difference in long-term recovery.
+For these reasons, it is imperative for anyone who has suffered a head injury to consult with a knowledgeable team of lawyers.

-What You Should Know About Head Injury
+What You Should Know About Head Injuries

 You also may not experience symptoms of brain damage right away.
 Symptoms may not manifest for several days or weeks after the crash and may only become evident to family, friends and colleagues who notice subtle changes in your memory, cognition and judgment.
 In many cases, only an MRI or CT scan can accurately diagnose head injury immediately after an automobile crash.